Nora Pierce

 Nora Pierce is an American author and academic based in California.
+She has taught creative writing at Stanford University and is the author of The Insufficiency of Maps (2007).

 Career

 Pierce studied creative writing at Stanford University, and was awarded a Wallace Stegner Fellowship in Creative Writing.
 She was then a lecturer and teacher of creative writing at Stanford.
 She has been a Rosenthal Fellow in the PEN Center Emerging Voices program.

 Pierce had several writer's residencies, including at Cité Internationale des Arts, in Paris, at Headlands Center for the Arts in 2004, and at The Vermont Studio Center.
 In 2003 she was part of the Community of Writers, annual writing conference.

 Her work appeared in Barcelona Review.

 Personal life

 Pierce is of Native American and Lebanese descent.
 She is married and has one child.

-Works

-Pierce published her first novel, The Insufficiency of Maps, in 2007 (Atria Books / Washington Square Press / Simon & Schuster).
-It was shortlisted and a finalist for the Northern California Independent Booksellers Association Book of the Year award in 2008, and also was selected as a Barnes & Noble Discover Great New Writers title.

 The Insufficiency of Maps

-The Insufficiency of Maps: A Novel is a coming-of-age tale that grapples with issues of contemporary Native American experience.
+Pierce's debut novel, The Insufficiency of Maps was published April 1, 2007.
+It is a coming-of-age tale that grapples with issues of contemporary Native American experience.
 It describes the progress (and gradual realisations) of Alice, the daughter of a schizophrenic and alcoholic mother, beginning with her early life in a trailer on a reservation, and transitioning into a chaotic existence between cultures, after she runs away from a foster care placement in a white suburban family.